SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   Acquired from the"txPower" metric name in the "UpstreamOfdmaChannelInfo" metric group from the Kafka topic.

 - **OFDMA MER AVG**: Calculated.
-Total MER power from OFDMA channels associated to the CMs connected to the node, divided by the total number of channels.
+Total MER power from OFDMA channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the"rxPower" metric name in the "UpstreamOfdmaChannelInfo" metric group from the Kafka topic.